ingo-weber/blockchain-architecture/README.md

 * give the book authors credits for their work, by using the following statement: "Source: Xiwei Xu, Ingo Weber, and Mark Staples.
 Architecture for Blockchain Applications.
 Springer, 2019."
 * share any adaptations under the same terms.

-For the full terms, please refer to the license page linked above.
+For the full terms, please refer to the [license page](https://creativecommons.org/licenses/by-sa/4.0/legalcode).

 ## Materials